mh747/commenter/README.md

     > quit;
   ```
 4. This code will depend on a few different environment variables being set, so they should be defined now:
   a.
-PORT - will specify which port the API should run on
+PORT - will specify which port the API should run on (Default is 3000)
   b.
 DBHOST - the host where the mysql database is located
   c.
 DBUSER - the Mysql username
   d.
 DBPASSWORD - the Mysql password